About Tableau Pulse

 Tableau Pulse recommended metrics for dashboards

 Get a head start on creating metrics by selecting the recommended metrics displayed for Tableau dashboards.
-For more information, see See recommended metrics for a dashboard.
+For more information, see Add metrics to dashboards and create metrics from dashboards.

 Tableau Pulse deployment setting